Image

 X/Twitter: @CambsStammering

-The group was featured in an article in Cambridge News in March 2017, when it celebrated its 10th anniversary.
+The group was also featured in an article in Cambridge News in March 2017.

 See other ways you can get involved with the STAMMA community.